New Jersey Civil Court Records

 New Jersey Superior Courts typically function as the trial courts in the state.
 They have general preside over all civil matters including probate cases, adoption, family law, juvenile delinquency, etc. Civil cases greater than $15,000 are heard in the civil division of the Superior Court while other cases between $3000 and $15,000 are heard in the special civil part of the civil division.

-The Tax Courts in the State of New Jersey serves as courts of limited jurisdiction over how much a property should be taxed.
+The Tax Courts in the State of New Jersey serve as courts of limited jurisdiction over how much a property should be taxed.
 The 12 tax court judges review the decisions of county boards of taxation and also that of the state Division of Taxation on matters such as state income tax, sales tax, and business tax.

 The Municipal Courts of New Jersey are also courts of limited jurisdiction but constitute the general courts where most of the cases in the state are filed and heard.
 The courts are operated by the cities, towns, and boroughs where the courts are located.
 Examples of such cases heard in the municipal courts include cases involving hunting, fishing and boating laws, some minor criminal offenses, etc.